spanner/radiant-forum-extension/README.md

 ## Configuration

-A few config options can be set:

-* `forum.layout` should be the name of the layout you want to use for reader-facing forum pages.
-See below for more detail.
-* `forum.default_forum` is the name of the forum that will be selected by default in the new-message form
-* `forum.editable_period` is the number of minutes for which posts remain editable by their authors once they have been submitted
+There is now a configuration panel for the forum and you shouldn't have to do any console-tinkering.

 ## Layouts

-We use `share_layouts` to present your forum pages inside the radiant layout of your choice.
+We use `share_layouts` (or, now, `layouts`) to present your forum pages inside the radiant layout of your choice.
 Set the config option 'forum.layout' to the name of the layout you want to use (or see below for multi_site instructions).
 Your layout can work in the usual way: all we do is define page parts for you to include with `<r:content part="something" />`.
 These are the parts available:

 * the main page content (that you get with a bare `<r:content />`) gives you the main list, object or form.
 * 'pagetitle' will be the main page heading (eg the name of the topic): `<r:content part="pagetitle" />`